LAStools/LAStools/bin/lasthin3d_README.md

 boundaries.
 The result will only count up to 255, if more points are expected, use '-count_to_intensity' instead with a maximum of 65535 points.

+    lasthin3d64 -i in.laz -step 4.0 -count_to_user_byte -intensity_min -o out.laz

+sets the grid cell steps to '4.0', chooses the point lowest intensity to survive and counts how many points lie within the cell boundaries.
+The result will only count up to 255, if more points are expected, use '-count_to_intensity' instead (maximum of 65,535 points).

+    lasthin3d64 -i in.laz -step 4.0 -count_to_user_byte -intensity_max -o out.laz

+sets the grid cell steps to '4.0', chooses the point highest intensity to survive and counts how many points lie within the cell boundaries.
+The result will only count up to 255, if more points are expected, use '-count_to_intensity' instead (maximum of 65,535 points).

+    lasthin3d64 -i in.laz -step 4.0 -count_to_user_byte -return_min -o out.laz

+sets the grid cell steps to '4.0', chooses the point lowest return number to survive and counts how many points lie within the cell boundaries.
+The result will only count up to 255, if more points are expected, use '-count_to_intensity' instead (maximum of 65,535 points).

+    lasthin3d64 -i in.laz -step 4.0 -count_to_user_byte -return_max -o out.laz

+sets the grid cell steps to '4.0', chooses the point highest return number to survive and counts how many points lie within the cell boundaries.
+The result will only count up to 255, if more points are expected, use '-count_to_intensity' instead (maximum of 65,535 points).

+    lasthin3d64 -i in.laz -step 4.0 -count_to_user_byte -attribute_min -o out.laz

+sets the grid cell steps to '4.0', chooses the point lowest return number to survive and counts how many points lie within the cell boundaries.
+The result will only count up to 255, if more points are expected, use '-count_to_intensity' instead (maximum of 65,535 points).

+    lasthin3d64 -i in.laz -step 4.0 -count_to_user_byte -attribute_min 0 -o out.laz

+sets the grid cell steps to '4.0', chooses the point lowest value of attribute 0 to survive and counts how many points lie within the cell boundaries.
+The result will only count up to 255, if more points are expected, use '-count_to_intensity' instead (maximum of 65,535 points).

+    lasthin3d64 -i in.laz -step 4.0 -count_to_user_byte -attribute_max 0 -o out.laz

+sets the grid cell steps to '4.0', chooses the point highest value of attribute 0 to survive and counts how many points lie within the cell boundaries.
+The result will only count up to 255, if more points are expected, use '-count_to_intensity' instead (maximum of 65,535 points).

     lasthin3d64 -i in.laz -every_nth 100 -o out.laz